phalcon/packagecloud/README.md

 </p>

-Phalcon Builder - is a packaging system that make it easy and quick to build [Phalcon][1] packages such as rpms, debs, etc. Phalcon distribution that hosted at [PackageCloud][2].
+Phalcon Builder - is a packaging system that make it easy and quick to build [Phalcon][1] packages such as rpms, debs, etc. Phalcon's distribution that hosted at [PackageCloud][2].

 Installation Instructions
 -------------------------